momentohq/public-dev-docs/docs/develop/basics/01-working-with-momento-auth-tokens.md

 Momento auth tokens have an associated `TokenScope` which controls their level of access to Momento resources.
 Here is a list of the available `TokenScope`s:

 - `SuperUser`: these tokens have full access to all control plane and data plane operations.
 They can also be used to generate new tokens via the [`generateAuthToken`](/develop/api-reference#generateauthtoken) API.
-The only way to create a `SuperUser` token is through the [Momento web console](https://console.gomomento.com).
+Creating a `SuperUser` token must be performed in the [Momento web console](https://console.gomomento.com).
-- `AllDataReadWrite`: these tokens have full read/write access to all data plane operations, but no access to control plane operations.
-They can be used to read/write any cache, and to publish and subscribe to any topic.
-They cannot be used to create or delete caches, nor to generate new Momento auth tokens. `AllDataReadWrite` tokens are created via the [`generateAuthToken`](/develop/api-reference#generateauthtoken) API.
+- Fine-grained access control (FGAC): These tokens enable you to more precisely control the access granted by a token.
+You can control if the token is granted access to one or more caches and/or topics.
+FGAC tokens can only be used for data plane operations, but can be created in the [Momento web console](https://console.gomomento.com), or via the [Momento auth API](/develop/api-reference/auth-tokens.md).

 Got more questions or feedback for us?
 Join our [Discord community](https://discord.gg/GDStRczm) or reach out to [Momento support](mailto:support@momentohq.com) for help.